|Values are valid only on day of printing.|

-Aiding prediction of risk for statin-associated myopathy for patients beginning statin therapy, especially simvastatin therapy
+Aiding risk prediction of statin-associated myopathy for patients beginning statin therapy, especially simvastatin therapy

 Determining a potential genetic effect related to statin intolerance in patients with statin-associated myopathy, especially related to simvastatin